EESSI/docs/docs/test-suite/writing-portable-tests.md

 This page is a tutorial on how to write a new test for the [EESSI test suite](https://github.com/EESSI/test-suite).

-If you already know how to write regular ReFrame tests, we suggest you read the [High-level overview](#high-level-overview) and [Test requirements](#test-requirements) sections, then skip ahead to [developing a portable ReFrame test](#developing-a-portable-reframe-test).
+If you already know how to write regular ReFrame tests, we suggest you read the [High-level overview](#high-level-overview) and [Test requirements](#test-requirements) sections, then skip ahead to [Step 3: implementing as a portable ReFrame test](#as-portable-reframe-test).

 ## High-level overview